matrix-org/matrix-spec-proposals/proposals/1501-room-version-upgrades.md

        the purposes of allowing users into invite-only rooms, but doesn't need to be sent to remote servers.

+### Parting users from the old room

+It's not obvious if users should stay members of the old room indefinitely (until they manually leave).
+Perhaps they should automatically leave after a respectful period?
+What if the user leaves the *new* room?

+For now, we'll assume that they stay members until they manually leave.
+We can see how that feels in practice.

+## Potential issues

  * What about clients that don't understand tombstones?

    * I think they'll just show you two separate rooms (both with the same